copperdogma/ai-feed-consolidator/docs/spec.md

 - Enable chronological and priority-based sorting

 #### Summary Generation
+- Intelligent Content Summarization:
+  - Capture essential understanding in 1-3 sentences
-- Two-level summary system:
+  - Each summary must be self-contained and actionable
-  - Level 1: Core points/direct answers
-    - Answer headline questions (Betteridge's Law)
-    - Extract key findings
+  - Include critical context or caveats that change meaning
-    - List main conclusions
+  - Prioritize facts, findings, and conclusions over background
-  - Level 2: Detailed overview
-    - Supporting points
-    - Context and caveats
+  - For news/announcements: What changed and why it matters
-    - Key quotes or timestamps
+  - For technical content: Key capabilities and limitations
+  - For analysis pieces: Main arguments and supporting evidence
+  - Recognize when content is too dense for brief summary
+- Direct ChatGPT integration:
+  - One-click deep analysis option
+  - Custom prompt for thorough examination
+  - User-guided exploration
 - Time-to-consume estimates:
   - Reading time for articles
   - Video/audio duration
-  - Complexity indicators
+  - Complexity level indication

 #### Topic Organization
 - Automatic topic detection